guanyuch/code-cheat-sheet/Linux Commands.md

 ### mv
  - `$ mv FILENAME NEW_FILENAME ` Renames the file to the new name
  - `$ mv FILE 'NEW PATH' ` Moves the file to the new location
+ - `$ put FILENAME ` Uploads a file from local directory to remote directory
+ - `$ get FILENAME ` Downloads a file from remote directory to local directory.

 ### rm
  - `$ rm FILENAME ` Deletes the file